-When we think of Spain, we normally think of sunny beaches and seaside holidays, but Spain is actually a country of extremely varied geographical landscapes.
-There are lakes, plains and mountain ranges, and there’s even snow in the winter months.
+When you think of Spain, sunny beaches and seaside holidays probably spring to mind.
+However, Spain is actually a country that is home to an extremely varied geographical landscape, with beautiful lakes, extensive plains and impressive mountain ranges, and there’s even a chance of snow in the winter months.

 Sierra de Gredos, Ávila

-If you have a very advanced hiking level, your goal should undoubtedly be to reach Almanzor in the Sierra de Gredos which is 2,591 metres (8,500 feet) above sea level.
+If you have an advanced hiking level, then your goal should definitely be to reach Almanzor in the Sierra de Gredos which is 2,591 metres (8,500 feet) above sea level.

 Valle de Arán, Lleida

-The Aran Valley offers a whole range of possibilities when it snows: skiing in Baqueira, plus via ferrata (a protected climbing route), hiking and a varied artistic heritage of Romanesque and Gothic architecture in other areas.
-The best way to fully enjoy this Catalonian valley is to combine these different activities with a visit to a thermal spa and enjoy dinner in a local restaurant to get to know the best of the Aranese cuisine.
+The Aran Valley offers a whole range of possibilitiesin winter, especially when it snows: skiing in Baqueira, plus via ferrata (a protected climbing route), hiking and a varied artistic heritage of Romanesque and Gothic architecture in the local area.
+The best way to fully enjoy this Catalonian valley is to combine these different activities with a visit to a thermal spa and enjoy dinner in a local restaurant to discover the best of the local Aranese cuisine.

-The tradition of natural hot springs in this area of Catalonia comes from the Romans, and there are many spas nearby that are worth checking out, such as the Termas de la Baronia in the town of Les.
+The tradition of natural hot springs in this area of the region of Catalonia comes from the Romans, and there are many spas nearby that are worth checking out, such as the Termas de la Baronia in the town of Les.

 Comarca del Sobrarbe, Huesca

-Sobrarbe in the region of Aragón is famous for the spectacular valleys of Ordesa and Pineta, popular for its photogenic peaks like Monte Perdido, and adored by lovers of nature and rural tourism alike.
+Sobrarbe in the region of Aragón is famous for the spectacular valleys of Ordesa and Pineta, and is popular thanks to its photogenic peaks like Monte Perdido.
+The area is a must visit for lovers of nature and rural tourism alike.

-The region is normally associated with hiking activity, but when there is enough snowfall several companies offer the chance to put on snowshoes and walk along snowy forest paths and wintery trails.
+The region is normally associated with hiking, but when there is enough snowfall during the winter months, several companies offer visitors the chance to hire snowshoes and walk along snowy forest paths and wintery trails.

-Finally, if you're lucky enough to visit the area during the winter, make sure you don’t miss Aínsa, one of the most beautiful medieval villages in Spain, which is even more spectacular covered with snow and sure to provide photos to delight your Instagram followers.
+Finally, if you're lucky enough to visit the area during the winter, make sure you don’t miss Aínsa, one of the most beautiful medieval villages in Spain, which is even more spectacular when covered in snow, a sight that is sure to treat your Instagram followers.

 Sierra de las Nieves, Malaga

-It seems like a joke that a Natural Park called "Sierra de las Nieves", or “Snowy Mountain Range”, is not somewhere in the north of Spain like Huesca or Lleida, but rather in the southern province of Malaga in the region of Andalusia.
-The area was declared a "Biosphere Reserve" by UNESCO and if it’s beautiful in the summer, seeing it snowed under is a truly unforgettable experience.
+It doesn't seem believable that a Natural Park called "Sierra de las Nieves", which literally means “Snowy Mountain Range”, is not found somewhere in the north of Spain, like Huesca or Lleida, but rather in the southern province of Malaga in the region of Andalusia.
+The area was declared a "Biosphere Reserve" by UNESCO and while it’s beautiful in the summer, seeing it snowed under is a truly unforgettable experience.

-The best way to get to the Park is through the towns of Yunquera or Tolox, and while you’re there you should take a trip to enjoy the beauty and magnitude of Ronda.
+The best way to get to the Park is through the towns of Yunquera or Tolox, and while you’re there you should also make sure to go on a day trip to the unique town of Ronda.

 You'll even be able to find some snow in Madrid if you take a trip to the mountains!
-If you fancy taking a little break to the Spanish snow with your children, we recommend the town of Rascafría in the region of Madrid and especially the route to the Cascada del Purgatorio waterfall.
-The trail is not too complicated, but is very well signposted and doesn’t get too crowded in winter.
+If you fancy taking a little break in the Spanish snow with your children, for example, we recommend the town of Rascafría in the region of Madrid, especially the route to the Cascada del Purgatorio waterfall.
+The trail is fairly straightforward, is very well signposted and doesn’t get too crowded in winter.
 You can choose to stay in Rascafría or easily travel from the city of Madrid by bus, and once you get to Rascafría, look for the Las Presillas car park and go from there to begin this snowy trail.

-If you haven’t been there already, get ready to fall in love with Rascafría, which for many is like a piece of Switzerland in the middle of the Community of Madrid.
-You will just adore its history, its bridges and its wonderful food.
-There's no better way to begin 2020!
+If you haven’t been there already, then get ready to fall in love with Rascafría, which for many is like a piece of Switzerland in the Community of Madrid.
+You will adore the history the area has to offer, its bridges and its wonderful, hearty food.